johnfial/johnfial.github.io/lotr_tale_years/highlights-LOTR-Daily by J.R.R. Tolkien-current.md

 **Tags:** dates

+## ~24 March 3019 [TOY]
+### [Faramir/Eowyn]
 And each day after they did likewise.

+## ~25 March 3019 [TOY]
+### [Faramir/Eowyn]
 And so the fifth day came since the Lady Éowyn went first to Faramir; and they stood now together once more upon the walls of the City and looked out.
 No tidings had yet come, and all hearts were darkened.
 The weather, too, was bright no longer.
 It was cold.
 A wind that had sprung up in the night was blowing now keenly from the North, and it was rising; but the lands about looked grey and drear.

+**Note:** .dates

+**Tags:** dates

+## ~ March 3019 [TOY]
+### [Faramir/Eowyn]
+The days that followed were golden, and Spring and Summer joined and made revel together in the fields of Gondor.

+**Note:** .dates

+**Tags:** dates

+And Éowyn looked at Faramir long and steadily; and Faramir said: ‘Do not scorn pity that is the gift of a gentle heart, Éowyn!
+But I do not offer you my pity.
+For you are a lady high and valiant and have yourself won renown that shall not be forgotten; and you are a lady beautiful, I deem, beyond even the words of the elven-tongue to tell.
+And I love you.
+Once I pitied your sorrow.
+But now, were you sorrowless, without fear or any lack, were you the blissful Queen of Gondor, still I would love you. Éowyn, do you not love me?’

+All things were now made ready in the City; and there was great concourse of people,

+**Note:** .dates

+**Tags:** dates

+Faramir met Aragorn in the midst of those there assembled, and he knelt, and said: ‘The last Steward of Gondor begs leave to surrender his office.’
+And he held out a white rod; but Aragorn took the rod and gave it back, saying: ‘That office is not ended, and it shall be thine and thy heirs’ as long as my line shall last.
+Do now thy office!’
+Then Faramir stood up and spoke in a clear voice: ‘Men of Gondor, hear now the Steward of this Realm!
+Behold! one has come to claim the kingship again at last.
+Here is Aragorn son of Arathorn, chieftain of the Dúnedain of Arnor, Captain of the Host of the West, bearer of the Star of the North, wielder of the Sword Reforged, victorious in battle, whose hands bring healing, the Elfstone, Elessar of the line of Valandil, Isildur’s son, Elendil’s son of Númenor.
+Shall he be king and enter into the City and dwell there?’
+And all the host and all the people cried yea with one voice.

+Then Aragorn took the crown and held it up and said: Et Eärello Endorenna utúlien.
+Sinome maruvan ar Hildinyar tenn’ Ambar-metta!
+And those were the words that Elendil spoke when he came up out of the Sea on the wings of the wind: ‘Out of the Great Sea to Middle-earth I am come.
+In this place will I abide, and my heirs, unto the ending of the world.’

+In the days that followed his crowning

+**Note:** .dates

+**Tags:** dates

+So the glad days passed; and on the eighth day of May the Riders of Rohan made ready, and rode off by the North-way, and with them went the sons of Elrond.

+**Note:** .dates

+**Tags:** dates

+The hobbits still remained in Minas Tirith, with Legolas and Gimli; for Aragorn was loth for the fellowship to be dissolved.
+‘At last all such things must end,’ he said, ‘but I would have you wait a little while longer: for the end of the deeds that you have shared in has not yet come.
+A day draws near that I have looked for in all the years of my manhood, and when it comes I would have my friends beside me.’
+But of that day he would say no more.

+‘As for Bilbo,’ said Gandalf, ‘he is waiting for the same day, and he knows what keeps you.
+And as for the passing of the days, it is now only May and high summer is not yet in; and though all things may seem changed, as if an age of the world had gone by, yet to the trees and the grass it is less than a year since you set out.’

+There came a day when Gandalf could not be found, and the Companions wondered what was going forward.

 **Note:** .dates